-The sum of the outstanding principal balance of the trust student loans, the amount deposited in the TERI pledge fund, the reserve account and the collection account on the closing date will be no less than 98.7% of the outstanding principal amount of the notes.
-There can be no assurance that the aggregate principal amount of the notes will be equal to or less than the sum of the principal amount of the trust student loans plus the amounts on deposit in the reserve account and the collection account.
-If an event of default occurs under the indenture, and the trust student loans are liquidated at a time when the outstanding principal amount of the notes exceeded the sum of the principal amount of the trust student loans and the amounts on deposit in the reserve account and the collection account, the securityholders may suffer a loss.
+The sum of the outstanding principal balance of the initial trust student loans, the amount deposited in the TERI pledge fund, the reserve account, the pre-funding account and the collection account on the closing date will be no less than 98.7% of the outstanding principal amount of the There can be no assurance that the aggregate principal amount of the notes will be equal to or less than the sum of the principal amount of the trust student loans plus the amounts on deposit in the reserve account, the prefunding account and the collection account.
+If an event of default occurs under the indenture, and the trust student loans are liquidated at a time when the outstanding principal amount of the notes exceeded the sum of the principal amount of the trust student loans and the amounts on deposit in the reserve account, the pre-funding account and the collection account, the securityholders may suffer a loss.
 If an event of default occurs before the holders of the class A-IO certificates have received distributions equal to their investment in the class A-IO certificates, those investors will suffer a loss, regardless of the liquidation proceeds.

-Reliance on third party servicers for servicing the trust student loans
+Reliance on third party servicer for servicing the trust student loans

-Although the servicers are obligated to cause the trust student loans to be serviced in accordance with the terms of the servicing agreements, the timing of payments will be directly affected by the ability of the servicers to adequately service the trust student loans.
-In addition, you will be relying on compliance by each of the servicers with private program regulations to ensure that TERI is obligated to maintain guaranty payments.
-If a servicer defaults on its obligations and is terminated, you will be relying on the ability of the administrator to find an alternative servicer to service the trust student loans and you may suffer a delay in the timing of payments until any transfer of servicing is completed or effective.
+Although the servicer is obligated to cause the trust student loans to be serviced in accordance with the terms of the servicing agreement, the timing of payments will be directly affected by the ability of the servicer to adequately service the trust student loans.
+In addition, you will be relying on compliance by the servicer with private program regulations to ensure that TERI is obligated to maintain guaranty payments.
+If the servicer defaults on its obligations and is terminated, you will be relying on the ability of the administrator to find an alternative servicer to service the trust student loans and you may suffer a delay in the timing of payments until any transfer of servicing is completed or effective.